Chettle House

 Chettle House is a Grade I listed country manor house with Queen Anne style architecture in Chettle, North Dorset, England, about 6 mi northeast of the town of Blandford Forum.
 It was built in 1710 for George Chafin, to designs of the architect Thomas Archer.
 The builders were William and Francis Smith from Warwick.

-The manor was bought by the banker William Castleman in 1846, who together with his solicitor son Charles Castleman built the first railway into Dorset in 1845–47 (the Southampton and Dorchester Railway, which was known as "Castleman's Corkscrew" because of its convoluted route).
+The property was bought by the banker William Castleman in 1846, who together with his solicitor son Charles Castleman built the first railway into Dorset in 1845–47 (the Southampton and Dorchester Railway, which was known as "Castleman's Corkscrew" because of its convoluted route).
 By that time the house "was a ruin used for storing grain, sans floors, ceilings or fireplaces", according to a 2019 report.
 During the renovations, the family modified some of the interior layout; that included lowering the north and south wings.

 Pevsner called it "the plum among Dorset houses of the early 18th century, and even nationally outstanding as a specimen of English Baroque".